 Build application templates with VMs, networks, storage, firewalls and more – then deploy in any datacenter

-Easy to use Chef integration for ALL cloud providers
+Easy to use Chef and cloud-init integration for ALL cloud providers

 Full audit trail so you can see who did what, and when

 Expand and monetise services.
 More than building a cloud.

 Build an on-premise or true hybrid IAAS service with Abiquo in a few days, then layer managed services such as application support, self-service backup/restore and monitoring